Shropshire Star

 “They have not got the expertise or the staff anymore across the board to do the jobs we need them to do to bring the income in and make the savings we have to make,” said Cllr Kidd.

-“And without borrowing money, there is no other money for us to do it with.
+“Without borrowing money, there is no other money for us to do it with,” said Cllr Kidd.

 “I would much prefer not to have to do this because it’s not a great place.
-And I certainly didn’t envisage becoming leader of the council where we do nothing but borrow money to make it a fitter organisation.
+And I certainly didn’t envisage becoming leader of a council where we can do nothing but borrow money to make it a fitter organisation.

 “But that’s where we’re going.
-What we will do with this money is to make it a fitter, more modern and efficient council in the future, but it’s not going to be quick and it’s not going to be easy.”
+What we do with this money is make it a fitter, more efficient and modern council for the future, but it’s not going to be quick and it’s not going to be easy.”